Goody Grace

 Goody Grace (born Branson Gudmundson; June 19, 1997) is a Canadian musician, singer, songwriter and producer from Selkirk, Manitoba.
 He has released one full length album and two EPs, as well as having co-written songs for musicians such as Machine Gun Kelly and Cody Simpson.
 He first gained popularity in the early 2010s as a rapper, and has since evolved his sound to include elements of pop, rock, and alternative music.
-Grace has released a number of successful singles, including "Two Shots", "Scumbag" and "Who Cares?".
+Grace has released a number of successful singles, including "Two Shots" and "Scumbag".

 Early life

 Grace was born on June 19, 1997, in Selkirk, Manitoba, to parents of Icelandic descent.
 He first became interested in playing music at four years old, and began recording and producing music at nine, attempting to recreate the production sound of Juicy J and his group Three 6 Mafia.
 In his teens would cover artists including Taylor Swift and the Weeknd.